pwang649/myWiki/docs/Research/Placement_Op.md

 #### III.
 Third method

-Using 20 sub-angles and 5x5 sub-stride size, we have a little more valid samples and fewer failure reason 1 and 5.
+Using 20 sub-angles and a 5x5 sub-stride size, we have a few more valid samples and fewer failure reasons 1 and 5.

 ```
 Using template-based sampling, we have 1493 valid samples from 2840 tires.
 Using template-based sampling, we have 125 valid probs from 142 probs